 Also, many states have deregulated rates for commercial lines of insurance, since businesses do not generally need the protection that is provided to consumers, and allows insurers to develop policies that satisfy the specialized needs of businesses.

-Sometimes the regulation of insurance rates is determined indirectly, by requiring a certain amount of reserves, for instance.
+Sometimes the regulation of insurance rates is determined indirectly, by requiring a minimum of reserves, for instance.
 The rates for life insurance are limited by competition and by regulation, especially by the requirement to have a minimum legal reserve to pay claims and benefits.

 Rating laws govern how the insurers can change their rates, and generally applies to property and liability insurance, especially personal lines of insurance.
 Different rating laws may apply to different lines of insurance within the same state.
 The regulation of life insurance rates is indirect and relies more on competition.